Giada Nizzoli Giada Nizzoli

 I mean, sure: they’re there to promote your business.

-But the focus shouldn’t be on your company: it should be on your target audience.
+But the focus of your brand message shouldn’t be on your company: it should be on your target audience.

 A popular copywriting mistake is to make them extremely corporate and bore your leads with information they don’t actually care about.